idrinth-api-bench/issues/CONTRIBUTING.md

 #### Running Tests Locally

-To see a list of available CI tasks and their corresponding commands to run them locally you can run `npm run local` in the source folder.This is particularly useful for testing specific CI tasks before committing your changes.
+To see a list of available CI tasks and their corresponding commands to run them locally you can run `npm run local` in the source folder.
+This is particularly useful for testing specific CI tasks before committing your changes.

 ```bash
 git clone https://github.com/idrinth/api-bench